-Member organisations provide national and international activities such as Emergency Medical Services, First Aid, Social Care, Youth Work and International Assistance, in addition to services for older, poor and disabled people in need.
+Member organisations provide national and international activities such as Emergency Medical Services, First Aid, Social Care, Youth Work and International Assistance, in addition to services for older people, people with disabilities, vulnerable groups and all people in need.
 Organisations that are part of JOIN and the four Orders of St John currently operate in more than 50 countries around the world.
 Through International Assistance, JOIN members, both large and small, come together in an effort to help respond to various problems faced by people around the globe.
-Be it disaster relief, humanitarian assistance, international development.
+Be it disaster relief, humanitarian assistance, or international development.

 JOIN members have also cooperated on a European level to show how easy and rewarding it can be to make an effort to care for people in everyday life and in times of crisis.